 The many different COVID-19 regulations sound debilitating and a little scary, but they have been brought in to protect and reduce the incidence of infection in Iceland.
 Yes, this hurt our immediate booking numbers.
 That’s for sure.
 But what it also has done is keep Iceland safe.
 This has allowed Iceland to make the balanced decision to let in anyone with a double dose of vaccine or antibodies.

 At Hidden Iceland we want the COVID-19 cases to remain low, no matter what.
 The COVID-19 regulations at the border, strong leadership and the increase in people being vaccinated appears to allow us to keep our cases low and still let people travel, although in much smaller numbers.

 Are people travelling to Iceland now?

-Summer 2021 is expected to remain quiet but there will certainly be people travelling around Iceland.
+Summer 2021 is expected to remain quiet (compared to previous years) but there will certainly be people travelling around Iceland.
 Since the start of the pandemic there has been an 80-90% drop in tourist numbers.
 With very little domestic tourism to speak of this has left Iceland looking rather empty.
 Most travellers last summer came from Germany, Denmark and Norway but also the UK, France and some other countries in Europe.
-This is a starkly different demographic considering the US, Canada, UK, Australia and China previously took the lion’s share.
+This is a starkly different demographic considering the US, Canada, UK and China previously took the lion’s share.

 The real question you have to ask yourself is, is it worth it for you?
 If you are staying for 10-14 days then I suspect the answer is yes.
 Especially if you can find a great hotel or guest house who will accommodate you during the first 5 days.
 Any less time in the country and I’d say it’s perhaps better to wait a little longer, or until you are vaccinated.